Seneral/CSTube/README.md

-pytube
+CStube
 ======

-*CSTube* is a lightweight, dependency-free Python library (and command-line utility) for downloading YouTube Videos.
+*CSTube* is a lightweight, boilerplate-code-free port of the python library pytube for downloading YouTube Videos

 Description
 ===========